 In addition to previously approved building construction of \$3.5 million, on May 24, 2006 the Board of Directors approved a capital expenditure request of \$14.5 million to expand emergency vehicle manufacturing capacity in Charlotte, Michigan.
+The Company will be financing the construction of the emergency vehicle chassis manufacturing facility from a long-term loan and working capital.

-At June 30, 2006, the Company had outstanding commitments to purchase \$21.7 million of engines from its suppliers.
-The Company has made partial advance payments for these engines which are being recorded as prepaid expenses.
-At June 30, 2006, \$3.8 million of such advance payments were outstanding.
-This commitment was made in order to ensure an adequate engine supply during the transition to engines meeting the new 2007 emission requirements.
+At September 30, 2006, the Company had outstanding commitments to purchase \$21.7 million of engines from its suppliers of which \$9.5 million has been paid by the company and recorded as a prepaid expense included in other current assets.
+This commitment was made to ensure an adequate supply of 2006 engines during the transition to engines meeting the new 2007 emission requirements.

-The Company has approached several sources of funds to finance the construction of the emergency vehicle chassis manufacturing facility.
-The Company believes it has sufficient resources from cash flows from operating activities and, if necessary, from borrowings under its existing and potential lines of credit to satisfy ongoing cash requirements for the next 12 months.
+The Company believes it has sufficient resources from cash flows from operating activities and, if necessary, from borrowings under its existing lines of credit to satisfy ongoing cash requirements for the next 12 months.
 Proceeds from existing credit facilities, anticipated renewals and expanded credit facilities, along with cash flows from operations, are expected to be sufficient to meet capital needs in the foreseeable future.